 Details: At Double Head, this steep sealed track takes you through shady vine thickets and sunny grasslands and features two scenic lookouts—Fan Rock and Rosslyn Bay.
-Enjoy views to the Keppel Bay islands and other volcanic plugs south along the coast from Fan Rock and spectacular views north to Yeppoon and the Byfield Ranges from Rosslyn Bay Lookout.
+Enjoy views to the Keppel Bay islands and other volcanic plugs south along the coast from Fan Rock.
+Spectacular views north to Yeppoon and the Byfield Ranges are on offer from the Rosslyn Bay Lookout.

 Distance: 2.3km return

 Time: 1.5 hours

 Details: At Bluff Point, enjoy panoramic views of the Capricorn coastline and the Keppel Bay islands on the 2.3km circuit track.
 Take a steep 600m climb to Turtle Lookout to admire the hill tops of the Keppel Bay islands and spot turtles swimming in the water beneath you.
 Continue a short distance to Ritamada Outlook for views along the coast.
 Return the way you came or continue along the track through open grasslands with views of the hinterland, and dense dry rainforest to complete the 2.3km circuit.

 Take a picnic with you to enjoy at any one of the lookouts at Double Head or Bluff Point, or savour a barbecue at the picnic facilities provided at Bluff Point—toilets and automatic gas barbecues are provided just a short walk from the car park.
 Alternatively pack a picnic lunch and relax on one of the beaches nearby.